Are you familiar with the IRS Acceptance Agent Program? Participating in this program may be a way to gain more clients and build your practice.

 Step 1: Complete Form 13551, Application to Participate in the IRS Acceptance Agent Program, and attach the fingerprint card.
 If the authorized representative is an attorney, CPA or enrolled agent, but not an Electronic Return Originator (ERO), evidence of U.S. professional status may be submitted in lieu of the fingerprint card.

 Step 2: Complete the mandatory Acceptance Agent training, then print, sign and submit the certification form.
-This is an 89-page pdf document that every applicant needs to read, sign and attach to Form 13551.
+This is a PowerPoint document that every applicant needs to read, sign and attach to Form 13551.
 (Note, the link for agent training is a downloadable PowerPoint file.)

 Step 3: Attach the certification form for each authorized representative (person listed in block 5 of the application) to Form 13551.